 Brigham Young University-Idaho (Rexburg, ID)

-- BYU-Idaho offers merit scholarships ranging from 25% tuition to 100% tuition
+- BYU-Idaho offers grants ranging from 25% tuition to 100% tuition.

 Champlain College (Burlington, VT)

 - Champlain College offers merit scholarships to over 90% of students.